Indoor Air Quality Test

 If our comprehensive report does reveal poor air quality – we will do everything within our means to help you by offering professional advice for finding a practical solution.
 A simple fix may be one of our indoor air purifiers (the same ones used in hospitals), some method of professional remediation (mold removal, for example), or other strategies of ensuring your air remains as pure as possible.

 Our highly skilled air quality inspectors will walk through your home, collecting samples and testing the air.
 Samples will be sent to an independent, highly capable lab for verification of contaminants.

 The AQC team will carefully examine your HVAC system, check occupants (pets), investigate pathways for pollutants to enter your home, and work to observe any other possible contaminant sources.
-After almost 30 years in the business, our passionately committed team knows exactly what to look for.
+We’ve been licensed and insured since 1991, and our passionately committed team knows exactly what to look for.
 If we can’t find the source of your low indoor air quality, nobody can!

 After we have finished performing our thorough inspection and the lab has finished all air quality tests, you will be provided with a full diagnostic report of what the lab discovered.
 Because of our dedication to Virginia Beach and Richmond families breathing clean air, we supply the most comprehensive air test results possible…at times, even up to 25 pages!

 Don’t like to read reports, or not sure what the data reveals?
 No worries!
 The AQC team is more than happy to go over the lab reports with you and help you get a full picture the potential air pollutants in your home.
 We hold to a high standard of giving a reliable, impartial analysis.